For your patients

 • Soaking through a pad or tampon every 1-2 hours (or more often) on the heaviest day(s)

-• Menstrual bleeding that lasts longer than 7 days from the time bleeding starts until the time it ends
+• Menstrual bleeding that lasts longer than 7 days from the time bleeding starts until the time

 • Flooding or gushing of blood